quicwg/multipath/draft-lmbdhk-quic-multipath.md

 The transmission of QUIC packets on a regular QUIC connection is regulated by the arrival of data from the application and the congestion control scheme.
-QUIC packets can only be sent when the congestion window is open.
+QUIC packets can only be sent when the congestion window of at least one path is open.

 Multipath QUIC implementations also need to include a packet scheduler that decides, among the paths whose congestion window is open, the path over which the next QUIC packet